-The asset marking system may be dependent on the use of an associated SAR.
+The asset marking system may be dependent on the use of an associated secure asset register (SAR).

-Note 1: Systems not using a SAR rely on identification of the owner by virtue of the content of the mark on the asset.
+Note 1: Systems not using a secure asset register rely on identification of the owner by virtue of the content of the mark on the asset.
 This method may not be suitable in all applications.

-The management of data held by the SAR should be by security vetted staff only, working to secure protocols for data handling in accordance with GDPR and the Data Protection Act.
+The management of data held by the SAR should be operated in an ISO 9001:2008 approved manner by security vetted staff working to secure protocols for data handling in accordance with the Data Protection Act [1998].